+Many bus lines run routes to Chiang Rai, but the most popular is Greenbus.
+At the station, you can purchase your ticket from an English-speaking attendant at the kiosk.
 Buses to Chiang Rai from Chiang Mai are air conditioned and fairly comfortable, with narrow overhead storage and room beneath the bus for larger luggage.
-Seats are assigned at booking; book together if traveling with someone.
+Seats are assigned at booking, so book together if you're traveling with someone else.
 The first-class buses have on-board squat toilets, otherwise, you’ll make one quick 10-minute stop for a toilet break along the way.

 What Is the Fastest Way to Get From Chiang Mai to Chiang Rai?